 a range of environmental standards.

 FDF's 10 Point Checklist for Greener Food Transport

-through the use of double decks for lower density loads or running at maximum gross weight for higher density?
+the use of double decks and/or longer semi-trailers for lower density loads or running at maximum gross weight for higher density?

 high ratio can help reduce waiting times and lead to less trucks on the road?